Shahjalal7311/system_design/README3.md

-## How data packet transfer one switch to another switch?
+## How data packet traverse one network to another network or internal network?

 We have 2 swicth S1 and S2 and those also have ip adress
   - s1: 1.1.0.0/16 (here 16 is ip host limitation 2^16 ip will share)